Start My Answer

 If you complete the above steps correctly, you can confidently send your Answer to the court where NRA opened the case against you and mail a copy to NRA’s attorney.
 Ensure the Answer gets to court before the deadline for filing, or you may lose the case.
 Deliver the Answer to the courthouse or use certified mail.

-Negotiate debt settlement with National Recovery Agency
+Settle your debt with National Recovery Agency

 After you send your answer and do not wish the case to continue in court, you can request NRA to settle the debt out of court.
 Do this by making a free offer with SoloSettle to NRA and quoting an amount you’re willing to pay to clear the debt.
 Start at a lower amount than you have because NRA will respond with a counteroffer.